 The Enablement Programme is our approach to delivering mental health services.
 It empowers people who use our services by increasing people's control of their mental health and aids their recovery journey.
-Enablement is an umbrella term for a number of evidence-based approaches and includes recovery-focused, person-centred and strengths-based approaches.
+Enablement is an umbrella term for a number of evidence-based approaches, which include recovery-focused, person-centred and strengths-based approach.